Scale invariance vs conformal invariance: Holography

 \subsubsection{Holographic counterexample 1: null energy violation}

-In the last section, we used a certain energy-condition to prove the holographic $c$-theorem as well as the equivalence between scale invariance and conformal invariance.
+In section \ref{holproof}, we used a certain energy-condition to prove the holographic $c$-theorem as well as the enhancement from scale invariance to conformal invariance.
 Without imposing the strict null energy-condition, one can construct a counterexample of scale invariant but non-conformal dual field theories in holography \cite{Nakayama:2009qu}\cite{Nakayama:2009fe}.
 Let us consider the vector field theory with the generic (gauge non-invariant) potential

 We assume that the potential $V(A_MA^M)$ for the vector field $A_M$ has a non-trivial extremum (e.g. Mexican hat potential $V(A_MA^M) = \Lambda_0 -m^2 (A_MA^M) + \lambda (A_MA^M)^2$).
 We see that the theory may admit the non-trivial vector condensation solution